nr072/Quip/README.md

 using either session storage and/or providing a feature to export data.

 _**Note:**
-The interface is not_ very _mobile-friendly,
-but if behaves sufficiently well for screen width above 600px._
+The interface is not very mobile-friendly, but if behaves sufficiently well for screen widths above 600px._

 ### Warning